-Course title & Credits Credit distributi on of the Eligibility Pre-requisite

-Code course criteria of the course
+Course title & Code Credits Credit distributi course on of the Eligibility criteria Pre-requisite of the course

-Lecture Tutorial Practical/ (if any)
+Coue Lecture Tutorial Practical/ ci iteria (if any)

 Practice

 BP-DSC02: 4 3 0 1 as per NA

 admission

 MOLECULAR guidelines

 BIOLOGY

 - The major objective of this course is to introduce the students to the essential concepts of molecular biology. - The students will learn about the physical and chemical architecture of the genomes and genetic material of organisms across all kingdoms of organisms. - They will become familiar with molecular mechanisms of DNA replication, transcription, translation, DNA repair, and gene regulation in prokaryotic and eukaryotic organisms. - The student will study the techniques and perform experiments related to the subject to understand these mechanisms.